 This time out, they originally tapped director Paul Schrader, who is to Calvinist angst what Ingmar Bergman is to Lutheran guilt.
 What were they thinking?
 Apart from his execrable remake of Cat People, there’s nothing in Schrader’s gloom-laden, angry filmography connected — even tenuously — to the cinema of the fantastic.
 And, of course, the studio was once again shocked when their chosen director turned in a movie that wasn’t at all what they wanted.

 This made the third time an Exorcist film had put studio bigwigs in a tizzy.
 Though with Exorcist III, William Peter Blatty was either luckier, more powerful or more tractable, since all he had to do was shoot a new, more horrific ending to get his picture released.
-And much as I admire Blatty and his film, I don’t really blame the studio for wanting a bigger climax than the one in his source novel, Legion, which must have been awfully flat when put to the screen.
+And much as I admire Blatty and his film, I don’t really blame the studio for wanting a bigger climax than the one in his source novel, Legion, which must have been awfully flat when put on the screen.

 This round, the studio simply shelved the results and started over, tapping a new director entirely.
 But rather than chance another maker of “personal” films, they signed up Harlin, the poor man’s John McTiernan (Harlin’s photo is, I believe, in the dictionary beneath the word “hack”).
 And Warners got pretty much what they paid for — which is both the bad and the good news.